InfinityG/myvinos-integration-api/README.md

         - For instructions on how to install Docker on Ubuntu, see the [docs](http://docs.docker.com/engine/installation/ubuntulinux/)
     - The __production__ dockerfile creates a Docker image without a local MongoDB instance.
 In production MongoDB is running in an external cluster, and is set up separately.
+    - CREATE THE DOCKERFILE ON THE INSTANCE:
+        - Create a Dockerfile ```sudo nano Dockerfile``` in the folder of your choice
+    - CREATE AN IMAGE:
+        - Run the following docker command from the root of the folder:
+        ```
+        sudo docker build -t infinityg/myvinos-integration-api:v1 .
+        ```
+        - This will create the image
+    - STARTING A CONTAINER:
-    - After creation of an image using the Dockerfile (and in this case calling it 'infinityg/myvinos-integration-api:v2'), start a container as follows (where the '-e' are environment variables required by the application; '-p' is the port mapping):
+        - After creation of an image using the Dockerfile, start a container as follows (where the '-e' are environment variables required by the application; '-p' is the port mapping):

     ```
     sudo docker run -e API_AUTH_TOKEN=****